FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R10

-We could also change the separating - (hyphen) to an em-dash (or en-dash) -- is em-dash and --- is an em-dash, to improve the appearance of the document.
+We could also change the separating - (hyphen) to -- (n-dash) or --- (em-dash), to improve the appearance of the document.

 ..
 L10